Companies warn Trump: Census citizenship question could be costly

 Corporate America finds itself in an unlikely alliance with immigrant advocacy groups that have sued to block the question on the basis it could scare immigrants out of participating, and therefore cost their communities funds and political representation.
 The Supreme Court plans to hear arguments on the case next week.

-Clothes-maker Levi Strauss & Co , transport companies Uber Technologies Inc and Lyft Inc and media group Univision Communications Inc are among a handful of companies supporting that lawsuit.
+Clothes-maker Levi Strauss & Co, transport companies Uber Technologies Inc and Lyft Inc and media group Univision Communications Inc are among a handful of companies supporting that lawsuit.
 In court documents, they said the citizenship question “threatens to undermine (the) reliability of Census data and therefore substantially reduce its value to businesses.”

 Few other companies or trade groups, however, have been willing to discuss their opposition to the citizenship question publicly.
 In interviews, sources said they are only voicing opinions in private meetings, out of concern about a White House backlash.